Dr. Dhir

 Advanced Heart Failure Surgery

+The heart failure treatment is multifaceted and aims to improve quality of life, alleviate symptoms, and address the underlying causes.
 Heart failure is not always treated with surgery.
 However, if your medical team finds a treatable issue that is contributing to your heart failure – like a malfunctioning heart valve or a blocked coronary artery – they may advise you to seek treatment for it.
 If heart failure is so severe that medicine and lifestyle modifications are not helpful, heart surgery can also be necessary.

-Left Ventricular Assist Device (LVAD)
+• Left Ventricular Assist Device (LVAD)

 The heart’s big, muscular chamber that pumps blood out to the body is called the left ventricle.
 A mechanical pump-style device is an LVAD.
 While some individuals use this device for all time, it’s typically used as a temporary solution in case surgery or a heart transplant is required.

-Heart Transplantation
+• Heart Transplantation

 Medication, additional equipment and procedures, dietary and lifestyle modifications, and other therapies may not be able to help certain individuals with severe, progressive heart failure.
 A heart transplant may be the only appropriate course of treatment in such circumstances.